Victoria University of Wellington: Kelburn campus

-The newly appointed Council in 1889 had considered the use of the 13-acre Alexandra Barracks site for a permanent campus.
+The newly appointed council in 1889 had considered the use of the 13-acre Alexandra Barracks site for a permanent campus.
 The site was widely supported in Wellington, but release of the land for academic purposes was stalled by the Seddon Government.
-In February 1901 an offer was made by a wealthy Wairarapa sheep farmer named Charles Pharazyn.
-Pharazyn offered to donate £1000 if the college was built on a 6-acre plot of hilly land in Kelburn.
-Coincidentally, Pharazyn held a major financial interest in the then-under construction Kelburn – Karori Tramway (now known as the Wellington Cable Car).
-The Tramway was completed the following year, and to this day transports students from the central business area of Lambton Quay, to the university via Salamanca Station.
+In February 1901, an offer was made by a wealthy Wairarapa sheep farmer named Charles Pharazyn.
+Pharazyn offered to donate £1,000 if the college was built on a 6-acre plot of hilly land in Kelburn.
+Coincidentally, Pharazyn held a major financial interest in the KelburnKarori Tramway (now known as the Wellington Cable Car) then being constructed.
+The tramway was completed the following year, and to this day transports students from the central business area of Lambton Quay to the university via Salamanca Station.

 Construction began in 1902 with the regrading of the hillside.
-The construction of a main building followed shortly after, designed by local architects F. Penty and E.M.
-Blake in the Gothic Revival style.
-At the requests of Richard Seddon, the building gained a more imposing demeanour through the insistence of adding a third level.
-The then governor of New Zealand, Lord Plunket, laid the foundation stone on 27 August 1904.
+Construction of a main building followed shortly after, designed by local architects F. Penty and E. M. Blake in the Gothic Revival style.
+At the request of Seddon, the building was made more imposing with the addition of a third level.
+The then-governor of New Zealand, Lord Plunket, laid the foundation stone on 27 August 1904.

-While opened on 30 March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
-In the meantime, students had built tennis courts, as well as a wooden gymnasium and social hall being constructed.
-The building was named after Thomas Alexander Hunter, the well-regarded professor of mental science and political economy.
-Following the end of the First World War, north and south wings were added to the building, providing new teaching areas, recreational spaces, and a new library.
+Although it opened on 30 March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
+In the meantime, students had built tennis courts, and a wooden gymnasium and social hall were constructed.
+The main building was named after Thomas Hunter, a professor of mental science and political economy.
+Following the end of World War I, north and south wings were added to the building, providing new teaching areas, recreational spaces, and a new library.